Human Health FAQs

 Can I file my own insurance claim?

 You can file your own insurance claim for testing.
-If you wish to do so, CPT codes are provided on our payment receipts for claims submission.
+If you wish to do so, CPT codes and ICD-10 codes are provided on our payment receipts for claims submission.

 How do I send my samples to your lab?